jacoogamer/project-management/README.md

 - Add milestones for important deadlines and checkpoints
 - Use the heatmap to identify busy periods and resource conflicts
 - Zoom and scroll to focus on specific time periods
+- Use start date mode for weekly planning and chronological task review
+- Create action items directly from views for quick task addition
+- Use tooltips to get detailed task information without opening files

 ### 🔧 Resources View - Team Management